20 Best Things to do in Valencia, Spain

 Mercado de Colon

-Another interesting attraction in Valencia is the Colon Market, better known as the Mercado de Colón.
-Located in one of the city’s most splendid Art Nouveau buildings, this 100-year-old market not only impresses with its breathtaking architecture, but the gastronomic offer is also top here: inside the once abandoned hall you will find really good restaurants, cafés and tapas bars instead of fruit, meat and fish stalls.
+An interesting place to see in Valencia is the Colon Market, better known as Mercado de Colón.
+Housed in one of the city’s most magnificent Art Nouveau buildings, this 100-year-old market not only impresses with its breathtaking architecture.
+The gastronomic offer is also fantastic and invites you to try it.
+Here, instead of fruit, meat and fish, you can find excellent restaurants, cafés and tapas bars in the once so abandoned hall.

 Cat House & Party Area El Carmen